There are numerous different types of massage. And boy, can it be confusing trying to figure out which type you need.

 It may also be painful at times.
 However, it shouldn’t be consistently painful, and it should feel like a ‘good pain.’
 This means it feels like it’s releasing something – not like it’s aggravating issues or causing you intense discomfort.

 Deep tissue massage has an array of benefits as well.
 It releases muscle tension, improves mobility, and increases blood flow.
 Usually, this massage technique is applied to one specific part of the body or a few specific areas during the course of one appointment.
-And sometimes, you may feel sore the next few days following a deep tissue massage; this is absolutely normal.
+Sometimes, you may feel sore the next few days following a deep tissue massage; this is absolutely normal.

 How Do You Know Which One You Should Get?